KUTlime/PowerShell-Open-Here-Module/README.md

 # Main features
-- Shortcut installation/removal for Windows PowerShell, Windows Terminal, CMD
+- Shortcut installation/removal for Windows PowerShell, Windows Terminal, CMD, PowerShell Core, Bash
 - Open here with non-elevated privileges shortcut.
 - Open here with elevated privileges shortcut.
+- Shortcut availability on **directory, drive, directory background, user's desktop**.
 - Default setting for easy-to-use.
 - Fully customizable shortcut names.
-- Shortcut availability on **directory, drive, directory background, user's desktop**.
+- Fully customizable shortcut icon.
+- Capability of showing the shortcut only if the SHIFT key is pressed.
 - Rollback of all shell modifications.
 - Works offline.
-- Well documented
+- Well documented.

 # Basic use
 To install the OpenHere module, just type following command into your PowerShell session with elevated privileges.